chocolatey/docs/input/en-us/central-management/setup/service.md

 ### System.ServiceModel.AddressAccessDeniedException HTTP could not register URL

-You may see the following: "System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL https://+:24020/ChocolateyManagementService/.
-Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details). ---> System.Net.HttpListenerException: Access is denied"
+You may see the following: `System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL https://+:24020/ChocolateyManagementService/.
+Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details). ---> System.Net.HttpListenerException: Access is denied`

 You are attempting to set up a user that is not in the local Administrators group with the Central Management Service.
 While this is not officially supported, you can use the following to ensure all is good: